 '''

-void CPU_Thread_Idle_body( void );
+void CPU_Thread_Idle_body( uint32_t );

 '''

 As mentioned above, RTEMS does not require that a CPU dependent IDLE thread body be provided as part of the port.
 If CPU_PROVIDES_IDLE_THREAD_BODY is defined to FALSE, then the CPU independent algorithm is used.
-This algorithm consists of a "branch to self" which is implemented in the XXX routine as follows.
+This algorithm consists of a "branch to self" which is implemented in a routine as follows.

 '''

-XXX check name and exact implementation

-void Thread_Idle_body( void )
+void Thread_Idle_body( uint32 ignored )

 {

 while( 1 ) ;

 }

 '''